surister/cratedb-guide/docs/admin/clustering/multi-zone-setup.rst

     node.attr.zone: us-west-1
     cluster.routing.allocation.awareness.attributes: zone

-Now start your cluster and then `create a table`_ with 6 shards and 1 replica.
+Now start your cluster and then :ref:`create a table <crate-reference:sql-create-table>` with 6 shards and 1 replica.

-As an example, you can create such a table by executing a statement like this in the `CrateDB Shell`_:
+As an example, you can create such a table by executing a statement like this in the :ref:`CrateDB Shell <crate-crash:index>`:

 .. code-block:: sql